AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon Sep 02 2024
+Last update on Tue Sep 03 2024

-**121 day before 2025 ⏱** days before new years
+**120 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness